Skip to content

 El Encuentro/The Encounter, A Review

-March 27, 2020Diane Lindner and Teresa Luengo Cid Latinx Literature, Reviews Leave a comment
+March 27, 2020Diane Lindner and Teresa Luengo Cid 2020 Latinx Migration Literature Series, Immigration, Latinx Literature, Reviews, Special Series Leave a comment

 March 2020 Latinx Talk Series on Latinx Migration Literature We recommend El Encuentro (English version The Encounter) by Rita Wirkala, a Young Adult